-Group Teacher, Third/Fourth Grade
+Group Teacher, Third and Fourth Grade

 BA, Architectural Studies, dual minor in French and Studio Arts, University of Pittsburgh